wch/r-debug/README.md

 Docker image for debugging R memory problems
 ============================================

-This repository contains a Dockerfile for creating an Docker image with the following tools and builds of R:
+This repository contains a Dockerfile for creating an Docker image, `wch1/r-debug` with the following tools and builds of R:

 * `gdb`
 * `valgrind`